NAHL History

 The league continues to set the trend in fulfilling its mission to develop players for collegiate and professional hockey success, presenting the NAHL Showcase, the Top Prospects Tournament and the Robertson Cup Championship.

 The hockey extravaganzas enable one-stop shopping for hordes of college and pro scouts to see some of the continent's most promising talent.
-Players receive further exposure through live Webcasts of NAHL games presented by HockeyTV.
+Players receive further exposure through live Webcasts of NAHL games presented by NAHLTV.